UK's COVID testing system hit by Roche supply chain glitch

 Roche is one of the main suppliers of diagnostic tests to Britain’s National Health Service (NHS) Test and Trace programme, which was also hit by a glitch last week that delayed the reporting of nearly 16,000 positive tests.

-The timing of Roche’s problems could hardly be worse for Britain with new coronavirus infections topping 14,000 a day and hospital admissions at their highest since June.
-Health Minister Matt Hancock said the latest numbers showed the country had a very serious problem on its hands.
+The timing of Roche’s problems could hardly be worse with new coronavirus infections topping 14,000 a day and hospital admissions at their highest since June.
+UK Health Minister Matt Hancock said the latest numbers showed the country had a very serious problem on its hands.

 The Swiss company told UK customers on Wednesday that a switch from an old warehouse to a new automated distribution centre had caused an unforeseen technical issue that lead to a very significant drop in its processing capacity.